oVirt/ovirt-node-ng/docs/book/getting-started.md

 ## Building the image

-To build the `ovirt-node-ng.squashfs.img` image from the `ovirt-node-ng.ks` you now just need to run the following command and be patient:
+To build the `rootfs:org.ovirt.Node.Next:x86_64:0.squashfs.img` image from the `rootfs:org.ovirt.Node.Next:x86_64:0.ks` you now just need to run the following command and be patient:

     # To build the squashfs image (liveimg):
-    make image-build
+    make squashfs

 **NOTE:** This will download a lot of packages from the internet